Getting Started with i.MXRT7xx-EVK

 2.4 Programming and Provisioning Tools

-The MCUXpresso Secure Provisioning (SEC) Tool is a GUI-based application provided to simplify generation and provisioning of bootable executables on NXP MCU devices.
-We recommend all users to begin with MCUXpresso Secure Provisioning (SEC) tool for trial run and mass production use.
-It supports secure programming and device provisioning on NXP's microcontrollers at the production stage.
-After downloading the tool, you can find the user guide under the ‘Help’ tab.
-Follow the instructions for your board in the ‘Processor-specific Workflow’ chapter.
+The MCUXpresso Secure Provisioning (SEC) Tool is a graphic user interface (GUI)-based application provided to simplify generation and provisioning of bootable executables on NXP microcontroller unit (MCU) devices.
+We recommend that all users begin with the MCUXpresso SEC tool for trial run and as a mass production use.
+It supports secure programming and device provisioning on NXP's MCUs at the production stage.
+After downloading the tool, you can find the user guide under the "Help" tab.
+Follow the instructions for your board in the "Processor-specific Workflow" chapter.

 SEC